Automatically populate fillable PDF based on data from SharePoint list in Power Automate

 Start document generation process

 This is the action from Plumsail Documents connector.
 This action is suitable for starting the Process of generating documents from a template.
-You can find more information about this action by visiting this page.
+You can find more information about this action by visiting this article.

 Mind, If you use the Plumsail documents action for the first time, you’ll be asked for ‘Connection Name’ and ‘Access Key’.
 You can type any name for the connection.
 For example, ‘Plumsail Documents’.